usaybia/usaybia-data/.emmet/README.md

 3. Use the TAB key to step through the parts of the snippet that need editing.

 ## Reference
-Below are some of the most common snippets.
+Below are some of our most common custom snippets.
+For all our custom snippets, look at the `.emmet/snippets.json` file.
+Also see the [VS Code Emmet documentation](https://code.visualstudio.com/docs/editor/emmet) and the [Emmet Cheat Sheet](https://docs.emmet.io/cheat-sheet/).

 | Item | Abbreviation |
 | :------------- | :----------: |